nushackers/hnr-documentation/developer-guide.md

 4. Setup `.env`, see [environment variables section](#environment-variables)

+5. Set `useFlags.tsx`, `stgFlags.stage` to `open`

-5. Start the development server.
+6. Start the development server.
 Must use `yarn dev` as that allows all the URLs to point to `localhost`

     ```plain